 However, massive weight loss patients are not just loose up and down (vertical laxity), they are loose side to side (horizontal laxity).
 A Fleur de Lis tummy tuck pulls top to bottom and side to side.
 The downside is that it leaves a verticle scar in the middle of the abdomen.
 Some patients would rather not have this scar.

 Some patients carry their flank fullness all the way around above the buttocks.
-For these patients, we may recommend a “posterior flank” liposuction.
-This area cannot be reached from the front, so in these patients, the surgery starts face-down to perform the posterior flank liposuction.
+For these patients, we may recommend a posterior flank liposuction.
+This area cannot be reached from the front so, in these patients, the surgery starts face-down.

-Fortunately, neither hip nor flank liposuction interferes with the blood supply to the abdominal skin we pull down.
+Fortunately, neither hip nor flank liposuction interferes with the blood supply to the skin we pull down.
 Some surgeons will liposuction the upper abdominal skin to thin it.
 We believe this is risky and often unnecessary.
-Lifting and pulling on the skin as part of the tummy tuck already changes and stresses its blood supply, so performing liposuction on this area simultaneously is double the stress and can lead to healing problems.
+Lifting and pulling on the skin as part of a tummy tuck stresses the blood supply, so performing liposuction on this area simultaneously is double the stress, which can lead to healing problems.

 If we have a patient with fatty fullness in the upper abdomen, we discuss staged upper abdominal liposuction after the abdomen has healed.
 It is a much safer option.

-As plastic surgeons, we are trained to hide the scars as best scars we can.
-We perform multiple layers of closure, with buried nonreactive sutures to minimize the impact of the scar.
+As plastic surgeons, we are trained to hide scars as best we can.
+We perform multiple layers of closure, with buried nonreactive sutures to minimize the impact.
 Unfortunately, even today, genetics still plays a large role in the appearance of a scar.

-But, to answer the question, the size of your scar will depend on how loose your skin is and the type of tummy tuck performed.
-Generally, looser-skinned people have longer scars than tighter-skinned people, whilst those who only have a mini tummy tuck will have less scarring.
+But, to answer the question, the size of your scar will depend on how loose your skin is and the type of tummy tuck performed:

 We will then plan the incisions low in the underwear/bathing suit line because when skin is pulled tight, the pubis and the scar can rise.
 Every effort is made to keep the scar as low as possible.